cgu872/Incompressible-CFD-Solver---Python/README.md

 superscript prime (') denoting the correction field<br>

-2.And then, we need to solve the continuity(pressure) equation.<br>
+2. And then, we need to solve the continuity(pressure) equation.<br>